Confidential Financial Assistance

 Assistance for Jewish Day School, Jewish Camps, Study in Israel

 Anshe Emet Synagogue is committed to Jewish education inside & outside the classroom and has a limited number of funds to offset the tuition of Jewish summer programs, trips to Israel, and Jewish Day School.
 Applicants must be members of the Synagogue and the scholarships are need-based.
-To fill out our application for scholarship, please visit: https://www.ansheemet.org/ScholarshipApplication.
+The deadline to fill out this application has passed.

 For more information please contact Naomi Richman at [email protected]/773-868-5122.